ebernalbeamagine/DeepLearningSensorFusionForPedestrianDetection/README.md

 *  simulator mode
 *  lidar mode

-In simulator mode it is assumed the physical lidar does not exists and a lidar simulator is run which delivers a pointcloud and a RGB image.
+In simulator mode we assumed the physical lidar is not connected to the laptop, therefore we launch lidar simulator which delivers a pointcloud and a RGB image.

-In lidar mode it is assumed the physical lidar is connected to the laptop.
+In lidar mode we assumed the physical lidar is connected to the laptop.

 ###simulator mode